cssfr/KlineChartV10_preview/future-fix.md

 Next Steps
 Would you like a code example for the frontend logic to fetch and use these boundaries?
 Do you want to handle the FastAPI endpoint yourself, or need a code snippet for that as well?
-Let me know how you'd like to proceed!
+Let me know how you’d like to proceed!